-You can get the services listed below without getting approval in advance from your PCP.

-□Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider.

-☐Flu shots (or vaccinations. vaccines), COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia □Emergency s ervices from network providers or from out-of-network providers. attention that plan, or it is u network prov unforeseen m However, me considered u ded plan-covered services, which are services requiring immediate medical are not emergencies, provided you are temporarily outside the service area of the nreasonable given your time, place, and circumstances to obtain this service from iders with whom the plan contracts.
-Examples of urgently needed services are nedical illnesses and injuries or unexpected flare-ups of existing conditions. dically necessary routine provider visits, such as annual checkups, are not rgently needed even if you are outside the service area of the plan or the plan mporarily unavailable. temporarily o is services that you get at a Medicare-certified dialysis facility when you are utside the plan's service area.
+You can get the services listed below without getting approval in advance from your PCP. ☐Routine women's health care, which includes breast exams, screening mammograms (x-ray the breast), Pap tests, and pelvic exams as long as you get them from a network provider. 's of ☐ Flu shots (or vaccines), COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations. □ Emergency services from network providers or from out-of-network providers.
+Urgently needed plan-covered services, which are services requiring immediate medical attention that are not emergencies, provided you are temporarily outside the service area of plan, or it is unreasonable given your time, place, and circumstances to obtain this service for network providers with whom the plan contracts.
+Examples of urgently needed services are unforeseen medical illnesses and injuries or unexpected flare-ups of existing conditions.
+However, medically necessary routine provider visits, such as annual checkups, are not rom rgently needed even if you are outside the service area of the plan or the plan mporarily unavailable. temporarily o is services that you get at a Medicare-certified dialysis facility when you are utside the plan's service area.
 (If possible, please call Customer Service before service area so we can help arrange for you to have maintenance dialysis while .)
-Section 2.3 How to get care from specialists and other network providers • loctor who provides health care services for a specific disease or part of the body. kinds of specialists.
-Here are a few examples: □Oncologists o care for patients with cancer. □ Cardiologists care for patients with heart conditions. □Orthopedists care for patients with certain bone, joint, or muscle conditions.
-If the network sp ecialist wants you to come back for more care, please make sure those services
+Section 2.3 How to get care from specialists and other network providers • doctor who provides health care services for a specific disease or part of the body kinds of specialists.
+Here are a few examples: □Oncologists (care for patients with cancer.